Thrum CLI Reference

 thrum setup claude-md

-thrum setup claude-md --apply # Append to CLAUDE.md (creates if missing)
+thrum setup claude-md --apply # Create CLAUDE.md or append block

-thrum setup claude-md --apply --force # Replace existing Thrum section
+thrum setup claude-md --apply --force # Replace existing Thrum block

 Flags: